panther03/WumboN64/README.md

 * Use `make` to build the compiler.
 * `make cmpl` creates an out.asm file that can be assembled and then CRC-checked with `chksum64`. (basically what `test` was before)
 * `make rom` runs the `cmpl` step then assembles and `chksum64`'s it into a ROM usable by an emulator.
 By default it uses the `bass` and `chksum64` binaries included in the repo, but you can set the `WUMBO_TOOLS` environment variable to `SYSTEM` to use the binaries in your own path, in case you have them.
-* `make play` runs the MAME emulator's N64 core and plays the ROM file.
-(There wasn't an easy way to bundle MAME with the rest of the tools so this has to be installed manually; or alternatively some other emulator like Project64 or Mupen64Plus should work fine.)
-You can also set the environment variable `WUMBO_DEBUG` to `YES` to launch the debugging interface with MAME.
+* `make play` runs an N64 emulator of your choice and plays the rom file.
+By default it tries to launch mupen64plus, but using the `WUMBO_EMU` environment variable this can be changed to the MAME emulator (`WUMBO_EMU=MAME`) or MAME with the debugging interface active (`WUMBO_EMU=MAME_DEBUG`).
+Additionally, a script has been included to automatically download a mupen64plus binary and installing it with your permission; run the script with `make installemu`.

 # N64-specific notes/limitations